-Cash flow analyses at \$1,000/toz Au and a US/AUD exchange rate of 0.85 results in a project pretax NPV of \$385.336 million and a pre-tax Internal Rate of Return of 13.9 percent and a post-tax rate of return of 10.7 percent, both evaluated at a 5 percent discount rate.
-Note that 3,371,914 toz Au are recovered during the operating life.
-TABLE 1-12 is the cash flow associated with the Reserve Case scenario.
+Cash flow analyses at \$1,000/toz Au and a US/AUD exchange rate of 0.85 results in an estimated project pretax net present value (NPV) of \$385.336 million and an estimated pre-tax internal rate of return (IRR) of 13.9 percent and a post-tax rate of IRR of 10.7 percent, all evaluated at a 5 percent discount rate.
+Note that an estimated 3,371,914 toz Au are expected to be recovered during the operating life.
+TABLE 1-12 is the cash flow forecast associated with the Reserve Case scenario.